ZaouiMohamedElAmine/Raspberry-Ai-Model/README.md

 # Raspberry-Ai-Model
-Uses OpenCV on Raspberry Pi for real-time face detection.
-Processes camera feed to identify and highlight faces with bounding boxes.
+Uses OpenCV on Raspberry Pi for real-time Objects detection.
+Processes camera feed to identify and highlight Objects with bounding boxes.